-When is Valorant coming to console?
-Ever since Riot Games revealed its first-person tactical shooter, this has been one of the main questions on the lips of console gamers.
-Following its successful launch on PC, console fans have been waiting with bated breath for more information on a possible release date.
+Is Riot Games going to give FPS fans a Valorant Xbox or Valorant PS5 port in the future?
+Ever since Riot revealed it’s tactical shooter, this has been one of the main questions on the lips of console gamers.
+Following its successful launch on PC, Xbox and PlayStation owners have been waiting with bated breath for more information on a possible release date.

-Riot Games hasn’t revealed if Valorant is coming to console just yet, but it’s looking pretty positive.
-In an interview with GameSpot, executive producer Anna Donlon says Riot Games is “definitely prototyping” a port right now.
+In a 2020 interview with GameSpot, executive producer Anna Donlon said that Riot Games is “definitely prototyping” a port right now.
 While she admits it’s not a priority for the company and that there might be some elements of the game that don’t translate to console play, the team are definitely entertaining the notion.

 “If we feel we can deliver this experience on those platforms, we absolutely will,” she tells GameSpot.
 “But we really want Valorant to stand for a certain type of gameplay and a certain type of experience.